rohitmosh/edusecure/WINDOWS_SETUP.md

-# 🪟 Windows Setup Guide for EduSecure-HE
+# 🪟 Windows Setup Guide for EduSecure

 If you're having issues with the automated startup scripts, follow this manual setup guide.